 - Landlords will not be permitted to start new proceedings to evict tenants for a further two months, extended from 23 June to 23 August 2020.
 This applies equally to section 21 notices and section 8 notices regardless of the possession ground relied upon.
 Again, this could be extended further if needed.

 - Court service continue to suspend all ongoing housing possession action.
 This means that neither cases currently in the system or any about to go in to it can progress to the stage where someone could be evicted.
-This suspension will initially last for 90 days, but could be extended if needed.

 - At the end of this extension period the expectation is that the landlord and tenant work together to establish an affordable repayment plan, to pay off any debt which has being accrued, taking into account the tenants individual circumstances.

 - Guidance issued to landlords asking that they show compassion and to allow tenants who are affected to remain in their homes where possible.

 - The Government also intends to give tenants greater protection from eviction over the winter by requiring landlords to provide tenants with 6 months notice in all bar those cases raising other serious issues such as those involving antisocial behaviour and domestic abuse perpetrators, until at least the end of March 2021.
 Further details on this requirement are due to be released by the Government in the coming weeks.